EtharosChee/EtharosChee.github.io/README.md

 🐦 [@EtharosChee](https://x.com/EtharosChee) |
 🔗 [@Yiheng Chi on LinkedIn](https://www.linkedin.com/in/yiheng-chi-4757a2321/)

-📍 School of Mathematical Sciences, University of Adelaide, SA 5005, Australia.
+📍 School of Computer and Mathematical Sciences, University of Adelaide, SA 5005, Australia.
 🏠 [EtharosChee.github.io](https://EtharosChee.github.io) | ☎️ +61 4 1668 8443

 ---
+**Self Evaluation:** I am a Year 3 Mathematical Science student curious about machine learning research and desiring to engage in a project related to prediction models and deep learning methodology.
+I am eager to apply for the university’s summer research program, with a strong interest in receiving guidance from an erudite supervisor to improve my academic performance and research outcome.

 ## Education